Student Learning Centre

 - To obtain login credentials, please contact us.

-- After clicking on a resource, select Heritage College and Seminary from the drop down list and then enter your myHeritage PersonID (how to identify your PersonID)
+- Instructions on how to get access: After clicking on a resource, select Heritage College and Seminary from the drop-down list and then enter your myHeritage PersonID (Note: Your PersonID is not the same as your Student ID: Instructions on how to identify your PersonID)

 - ProQuest – Access to Ebook Central, Religion Database, and Public/Open Access Content Database